Penal laws against the Welsh: Implementation

-Effects
+Effects on Welsh people

 English and Welsh people "were now formally and legally separated from one another, to the disadvantage of the Welsh, in a way which had not been so before, at least legislatively and on a country-wide basis."
 The principal effect of the penal laws, whether enforced or not, was to reduce the status of the Welsh to that of second-class citizens in their own land.
 Davies adds that the laws were possibly more effective as psychological propaganda, rather than in practical application.
 Moreover these laws led to a rise in lawlessness, exacerbated by semi-independent marcher lordships that "became a byword for murders, ambushes, bribery, corruption, piracy and cattle raids.".
 There was a growing sense of a denial of social opportunity for the Welsh and governance remained disorganised.

 Anger remained, but the Glyndŵr Welsh Revolt proved to be the last.
 Hope of a united independent Wales led by a native Welsh prince gradually ended and the laws penalised the Welsh for their rebellion against the English crown.
-There would be no future national uprising, and all fture rebellions would be based around class rather than national issues.
+There would be no future national uprising, and all future rebellions would be based around class rather than national issues.

 As well as causing significant ill-feeling among the Welsh people, the laws often restricted nobles in Wales from improving their standing, unable to hold office in their local municipality.
 Some Welshmen had parliament declare themselves English denizenship so that they were able to achieve higher office or hold land.
 Although this was not open to all, in everyday life, people were able to overcome racial hierarchy in trade and marriage.
 Some English nobles intermarried with Welsh women and internalised a Welsh identity, suggesting Wales developed a more complex colonial identity.